initpy/go-book/methods.rst

 you can write methods for any *named* type that you define, that is not a
 pointer:

-..
-Question Why do you capitalize AgesBy below but not sliceOf?
-The 'random'
-..
-Capitalization is confusing, perhaps it deserves a section/mention somewhere?

 .. code-block:: go
     :linenos: